Simple Mechanisms for Agents with Non-linear Utilities: Closeness of Revenue Maximization for a Budgeted Agent

-In this section we analyze the closeness of ex ante and price-posting revenue curves.
+In this section we analyze the closeness of revenue curves for an agent with budget.
 We show that approximate closeness is satisfied under weaker assumptions than those given by \citet{FHL-19}.
-Since we improve the definition of closeness by comparing the ironed price-posting revenue curve with the optimal revenue curve.
 For simplicity, in this section, we use the notation $\Rev[\budget]{\cdot}$ to denote the revenue given any mechanism if the budget of the agent is $\budget$, and $\Rev{\cdot}$ to denote the revenue by taking expectation over the budget~$\budget$.